-- If an employee of yours makes the claim that you failed to provide a safe work environment—for instance, that you did not provide PPE, and they subsequently contracted COVID-19—that claim would fall outside of your medical professional liability coverage.
+If an employee of yours makes the claim that you failed to provide a safe work environment—for instance, that you did not provide personal protective equipment (PPE), and they subsequently contracted COVID-19—that claim would fall outside of your medical professional liability coverage.
 In those instances, your agent can advise you regarding whether the claim is covered by your employment practices liability insurance.

 For example, if a state has opened the door for elective procedures but not cosmetic procedures, and a physician is performing cosmetic procedures, this makes it almost impossible for us to successfully defend that physician in court because they have knowingly violated a state requirement or the law.
 Therefore, reduce liability by following your local health authority’s recommendations and abiding by the local current standard of care.